aprilr4/tutorials/src/managing-files/index.md

 - **repository (repo):** an archive containing all the committed versions of all your files, along with some additional metadata, stored in a hidden subdirectory named `.git` within your project directory.
 If you want to sound cool and in-the-know, call this a "repo."
 - **commit:** a set of file versions that have been added to the repository, along with the name of the person who did the commit, a message describing the commit, and a timestamp.
 This extra tracking information allows you to see when, why, and by whom changes were made to a given file.
-- **staging area:** a set of new changes that are ready to be committed to the repository.
-All changes to all files in the staging area will be included in the next commit, but not changes made to other files that are not in the staging area.
-This allows you to commit the changes you are done with, while keeping your work-in-progress out of the repository.
-- **branch:** a separate stream of changes within a repo that are isolated from each other.
-All git repositories start with one branch named `master`, but you can create other branches if you wish.
-Changes committed to one branch are kept separate from those committed to other branches, allowing you to work on new features or crazy ideas without contaminating the `master` branch.
-Once a feature is complete, you can merge committed changes from the new feature branch into the `master` branch with one quick command.
-- **pull request:** a request to merge changes from one branch into another, or from one repository into another.
-Pull requests allow your team members or bosses to review your changes and approve them before they are merged back into the `master` branch, which is considered the master version of the code.
 - **remote:** a link to a copy of this same repository on a different machine.
-Typically this will be a central version of the repository that all local copies on your various development machines point to.
-You can push commits to, and pull commits from, a remote repository to keep everything in sync.
+Typically this will be a central version of the repository that all local copies on your various development machines point to (known as the `origin`).
+You can push/publish commits to, and pull commits from, a remote repository to keep everything in sync.
 You can also add more than one remote link if you are working with multiple remote repositories.
-- **merge conflict:** a condition that occurs when you merge commits pulled from another branch or repository that include changes to the same lines that you've already changed locally.
+- **merge conflict:** a condition that occurs when you merge commits pulled from a remote repository that include changes to the same lines that you've already changed locally.
 In this case, git doesn't which version is correct, so you must resolve the conflict by choosing a winner, or manually combining the changes.
 - **.gitignore file:** a file in your project's root directory that contains paths or specific files that git should ignore.
 This is very useful for keeping things out of the repository that should never be in there, such as current workspace settings saved by an Integrated Development Environment (IDE), or files containing login information or secret keys.

 ## What is GitHub?